gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 We have uploaded the blueprint [here](https://eu.gcr.io/gardener-project/landscaper/examples/blueprints/external-blueprint) into an OCI registry, from where the Landscaper can access it.
-You can find the command that we have used to upload the blueprint in the script [commands/push-blueprint.sh](./commands/push-blueprint.sh).
+You can find the commands that we have used to upload the blueprint in the script [commands/push-blueprint.sh](./commands/push-blueprint.sh).